sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | agent-burst-limit   |      |
 --------------|------
-description   | Maximum amount of burst allowed in a rate interval for agent transport WebSocket connections. type          | Integer default       | `null` environment variable | `SENSU_BACKEND_AGENT_BURST_LIMIT`
+description   | Maximum amount of burst allowed in a rate interval for agent transport WebSocket connections.
+If the value specified for the `agent-burst-limit` is less than the value specified for the `agent-rate-limit`, Sensu sets the `agent-burst-rate` to the same value as the `agent-rate-limit`.{{% notice commercial %}}
+**COMMERCIAL FEATURE**: Access the `agent-burst-limit` flag in the packaged Sensu Go distribution.
+For more information, read [Get started with commercial features](../../../commercial/).
+{{% /notice %}}
+type          | Integer
+default       | `null`
+environment variable | `SENSU_BACKEND_AGENT_BURST_LIMIT`